 It might often be creaky, cold and dressed with cobwebs, but a simple garden shed can be a powerhouse of creativity.
 Cut off from the domesticity, these four walls provide a space in which to think, to potter or to immerse oneself in a task in blissful isolation.
 Unsurprisingly, recent studies suggest that sheds can help people to live longer by reducing their stress levels.

-So, if working from home has become the norm for you, why not take it (almost) out of doors by installing a permanent work station in your very own garden shed.
-Roald Dahl, Virginia Woolf and Dylan Thomas all found inspiration in their humble accommodation.
+So, if working from home has become the norm for you, why not take your home office ideas (almost) out of doors by installing a permanent work station in your very own garden shed.
+Roald Dahl, Virginia Woolf and Dylan Thomas all found inspiration in their humble sheds.

 6. Discover the joy of a neatly organized shed